samoylenkodmitry/shrtlin/README.md

 # shrtlin
 `shrtlin` is a feature-rich, open-source `URL shortening` service.
-It provides a seamless experience across Android, iOS, Web, and Desktop.
+It provides a seamless experience across Android, iOS, Web, and Desktop Linux, Mac, Windows.

 ## About